alexkrechik/VSCucumberAutoComplete/gclient/README.md

 * Basic Snippets support
 * Auto-parsing of feature steps and page objects from pathes, provided in settings.json
 * Autocomplete of steps, pages and page objects
+* Sort steps autocompletion by their using count
 * Ontype validation for all the steps and, if present, pages and page objects
 * Definitions support for all the steps parts
 * Document format support